auth0/laravel-auth0/README.md

     ```

   <p><em><small>Substitute <code>%IDENTIFIER%</code> with the identifier of the API you created in step 3 above.</small></em></p>

-  With this, you can make requests to your application's API routes by including the token as a header in requests.
+  Now you can send requests to the `/api` endpoints of the application, including the token as a header.

     ```shell
     curl --request GET \